-What actually happens in a Chapter 7 Bankruptcy?
+What happens in a Chapter 7 Bankruptcy?

-A step by step summary of the events in a bankruptcy.
+A step-by-step summary of the events in a bankruptcy.

 Once the retainer has been paid and the worksheet and documents have been provided, the office will assign your file to one of our petition preparers who will then begin to prepare your bankruptcy petition from the information provided.
 If they need additional information or clarification they may call or send an email to you for that information.
-Usually it will take one to two weeks to get the petition prepared, although if we need to file quickly we can complete the petition within several days of having all of the information.
-Patrick Hunter will review the petition, make any needed changes, then make arrangements for your to review the petition for accuracy.
-You should review the petition carefully, since you are the final check before the case is filed.
-Once you and Mr. Hunter are satisfied that the information is accurate, you will sign the petition and schedules attesting that information is accurate under penalty of perjury.
-When our offices has these signature pages, the petition will be filed electronically.
+Usually, it will take one to two weeks to get the petition prepared, although if we need to file quickly we can complete the petition within several days of having all of the information.
+Patrick Hunter will review the petition, make any needed changes, and then make arrangements for you to review the petition for accuracy.
+You should review the petition carefully since you are the final check before the case is filed.
+Once you and Mr. Hunter are satisfied that the information is accurate, you will sign the petition and schedules attesting that the information is accurate under penalty of perjury.
+When our offices have these signature pages, the petition will be filed electronically.